CASCI-lab/distanceclosure/docs/source/notes.rst

 * Parallelize the Dijkstra algorithm.
 * Port the Dijkstra algorithm to cython, running in parallel;

 Pull requests are welcome.
-Please get in contact with me beforehand ``rionbr a@t gmail d.t com``.
+Please get in contact with me beforehand ``rionbr(at)gmail(dot)com``.

 Changelog
 -----------

-v0.3.0
+v0.3.1
+	- Fuzzy Logic for Graphs added v0.3.0
 	- Dijkstra APSP algorithm
 	- Support for sparse matrices